 Effect of Cumulative Past Events on Employment Contracts

-An employer who has implemented a number of substantial changes to the employee’s employment over a period of time could be grounds for a constructive dismissal.
+An employer who has implemented a number of substantial changes to the employee’s employment over a period of time could be grounds for constructive dismissal.

 The courts will apply an objective test when determining whether a constructive dismissal has occurred.
 Would a reasonable third party in the same situation consider the change so significant that it fundamentally altered their terms of employment?
 If a reasonable person, under the same circumstances, could conclude that the employer no longer intended to be bound by the employment contract, he or she was likely to have been constructively dismissed.